-Best Budget Gaming PC Build Under $600 Dollars, Inexpensive Powerful Computer 2016
+Best Budget Gaming PC Build Under $600 Dollars in 2020, Inexpensive Powerful Computer

 For a build like this plan to get the best graphics card we possibly can with a good supporting staff of other hardware to compliment it nicely.
 This price range is awesome for someone on a tight budget and we should be able to build a pretty sweet gaming rig with it.

-In the end you will have an awesome gaming machine that will handle all you throw at it.
+In the end you will have an awesome cheap gaming desktop that will handle all you throw at it.

 Best Budget Gaming PC Build Under $600

-To get the next really good bump in graphics you will have to spend a little more then I wanted to on a graphics card so I am going to be bolstering the build around the EVGA GeForce GTX 1060 3GB graphics card.
+To get the next really good bump in graphics you will have to spend a little more then I wanted to on a GPU.
+However, I am going to be bolstering the build around the XFX Radeon RX 580 GTS XXX Edition 8GB GDDR5.

 The first noticeable upgrade is the case.
 I went with a nice full featured ATX Mid-Tower that will provide plenty of room for all of your hardware.
 It is simple, sleek and just the right bones to support your needs.

-Lastly 16GB of RAM is more then enough and quite suitable at this price point.
+Lastly 16GB of RAM is ample amount at this price point.

 Computer Case Selection